cgoemaere/hopdeq/README.md

 * `iter`: the number of iterations the solver gets (for now, there is no early stopping)
 * `method`: how you want to calculate the gradients (options: `"backprop"` (for recurrent backprop)  & `"full_adjoint"`)
 * `damping_factor`: number between 0 and 1 to indicate how much damping should be used (0 = no damping).
-  **Note**: if you're using the Picard solver, you'll probably need to add some damping for your DEQ to converge.
+  **Note**: for the Picard solver to converge, you'll probably need to add some damping to your DEQ (unless you're using HAMs...)

 **And that's all!**
 You can now treat `deq` as if it was a regular `torch.nn.Module`, providing it with inputs and getting gradients from backpropping over it.
 In fact, you can even put it in a `torch.nn.Sequential` if you want!